 Do I need a rigid base under my cushion, or is a sling seat OK?

-We recommend all of our seating products be used with a solid seat insert unless the wheelchair sling is designed to not sag or hammock over time.
+We recommend most of our seating products be used with a solid seat insert unless the wheelchair sling is designed to not sag or hammock over time.
 We offer two types of solid inserts, which can be placed between the cushion and its cover for convenient transportation.
+Refer to your cushion Operation Manual for further information about the use of solid inserts and any associated risks.

 Can I tie down cells to create a no-pressure area?